Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 ~~~~~~~~~~~~~
 You will be receiving a QR Code to be displayed on the Entrance Gate.

-Your check-in time is at 4.00 PM EST. If you arrive earlier and we're ready, we'll do our best to accommodate you.
+Your check-in time is at 4.00 PM EST. any other check-in time would have to be mutually agreed upon in advance.

-We will
-[Any specific check-in instructions, such as key pickup, access codes, or where to find the keys].

 Check-Out Information
 ---------------------